CPS Acoustic Classification

 Document Objective:

+This resource demonstrate how the SWFSC uses acoustic data generate biomass estimates of Coastal Pelagic Species.
+As part of our commitment to open science, reproducibility, and transparency, we provide this metadata guide to compliment our public-domain data.
 Please consider this resource to be a Living Document.
 The code in this repository is regularly being updated and improved.

 Do not hesitate to reach out (to us at either alice.beittel@noaa.gov or GitHub issues, especially if you find discrepancies in the data or want to suggest improvements to infrastructure.
 Thank you in advance for your collaboration and partnership with us as we develop our future data universe.